biomemsLAB/biomemsLAB/README.md

-# BioMEMS Laboratory @ University of Applied Sciences Aschaffenburg
+# BioMEMS Lab

-Welcome to the official GitHub page of the BioMEMS Laboratory at the University of Applied Sciences Aschaffenburg.
+Welcome to the official GitHub page of the BioMEMS Lab at the University of Applied Sciences Aschaffenburg.
 This repository serves as a hub for sharing the algorithms, scripts, and tools developed by our lab for analyzing data from in vitro neuronal networks cultivated on microelectrode array (MEA) chips.

 ---